 This area is helpful because it gets the task off your mind while you work or makes you re-prioritize your work to complete the task if it has to be done.
 This area remains empty during your planning process so that you can review it later on to see what tasks you planned to do and what tasks you didn’t plan on doing — it’s helpful for future planning.

-Lastly, the hour sections can be linked by arrows, brackets, circles, or whatever way makes sense to you as you plan.
+Lastly, the hour sections (the blank space on the far left) can be linked by arrows, brackets, circles, or whatever way makes sense to you as you plan.
 I tend to group several of the boxes because I like to schedule large blocks of time to work on projects so I can follow the Two-Hour Rule.

 I’ve intentionally designed this area to have some flexibility so that as much usable information can come from one sheet as possible.
 You may not need 8 hours in focus, in which case you can just cross through the hour sections you don’t plan on using.
 Hopefully the versatility here is an advantage and doesn’t lead to indecision and confusion, because indecision and confusion are counterproductive.